-The ADV7182 extracts syncs embedded in the analog input video signal.
+The ADV7182A extracts syncs embedded in the analog input video signal.
 There is currently no support for external HS/VS inputs.
 The sync extraction is optimized to support imperfect video sources, such as VCRs with head switches.
-The actual algorithm used employs a coarse detection based on a threshold crossing, followed by a more detailed detection using an adaptive interpolation algorithm.
+The actual algorithm uses a coarse detection based on a threshold crossing, followed by a more detailed detection using an adaptive interpolation algorithm.
 The raw sync information is sent to a line length measurement and prediction block.
-The output of this is then used to drive the digital resampling section to ensure that the ADV7182 outputs 720 active pixels per line.
+The output of this information then drives the digital resampling section to ensure that the ADV7182A outputs 720 active pixels per line.

-The sync processing on the ADV7182 also includes the following specialized postprocessing blocks that filter and condition the raw sync information retrieved from the digitized analog video:
+The sync processing on the ADV7182A also includes the following specialized postprocessing blocks that filter and condition the raw sync information retrieved from the digitized analog video:

-- VSync processor.
-This block provides extra filtering of the detected VSyncs to improve vertical lock. - HSync processor.
-The HSync processor is designed to filter incoming HSyncs that were corrupted by noise, providing much improved performance for video signals with a stable time base but poor SNR.
+- VSYNC processor.
+This block provides extra filtering of the detected VSYNC signals to improve vertical lock. - HSYNC processor.
+The HSYNC processor filters incoming HSYNCS signals corrupted by noise, providing much improved performance for video signals with a stable time base but poor SNR.

-VBI DATA RECOVERY
+VERTICAL BLANK INTERVAL (VBI) DATA RECOVERY

-The ADV7182 can retrieve the following information from the input video:
+The ADV7182A can retrieve the following information from the input video:

-- Wide screen signaling (WSS)
+- Wide screen signaling (WSS).

-- Copy generation management system (CGMS)
+- Copy generation management system (CGMS).

-- Closed captioning (CCAP)
+- Closed captioning (CCAP).

-- Macrovision protection presence
+- Rovi protection presence.

-- Teletext
+- Teletext.

-The ADV7182 is also capable of automatically detecting the incoming video standard with respect to the following:
+The ADV7182A is also capable of automatically detecting the incoming video standard with respect to color subcarrier frequency, field rate, and line rate.

-- Color subcarrier frequency

-- Field rate

-- Line rate

-The ADV7182 can configure itself to support PAL B/PAL D/ PAL I/PAL G/PAL H, PAL M, PAL N, PAL Combination N, NTSC M/NTSC J, SECAM 50 Hz/60 Hz, NTSC 4.43, and PAL 60.
+The ADV7182A can configure itself to support PAL B/PAL D/PAL I/PAL G/PAL H, PAL M, PAL N, PAL Combination N, NTSC M/NTSC J, SECAM 50 Hz/60 Hz, NTSC 4.43, and PAL 60.